elenaAeternanox/itfinland_project/README.md

 ```

 where:
-> + tag - :point_up: [The list of tests grouped by tag parameter](#the-list-of-tests-grouped-by-tag-parameter) for select suites tests, which will be runned in the build (by default - all_tests)
+> + tag - :point_up: [The list of tests grouped by a tag parameter](#the-list-of-tests-grouped-by-tag-parameter) selected test suites which will be run in the build (by default - all_tests)
-> + environment - environment, where build will be runned:
+> + environment - environment, where build will be run:
+    >
->   * `prod` - production (by default)
+* `prod` - production (by default)
 >   * `dev` - staging for development
 > + browser - browser for running tests (by default - chrome)
-> + browserVersion - version of selected browser (by default - 91.0)
+> + browserVersion - version of a selected browser (by default - 91.0)
-> + browserSize - size of selected browser (by default - 1920x1080)
+> + browserSize - size of a selected browser (by default - 1920x1080)
 > + browserMobileView - phone model for running mobile tests (by default - empty)
-> + URL - address of remote server, where build will be runned (by default - selenoid.autotests.cloud)
+> + URL - address of a remote server, where build will be run (by default - selenoid.autotests.cloud)
-> + videoStorage - storage of runned tests videos (by default - selenoid.autotests.cloud/video/)
+> + videoStorage - storage of run tests videos (by default - selenoid.autotests.cloud/video/)
 > + threads - the number of threads for running tests (by default - 5)

 ### Serve report: